arcus/arcus_skill_series_sql/sql_basics/sql_basics.md

 ## SQL: A Brief Refresher

+--{{0}}--
+First, let's quickly review some key concepts from the earlier sessions in this series.

 **SQL** (**S**tructured **Q**uery **L**anguage) is a programming language that for more than four decades has been used to interact with **relational databases**.

 A relational database is a data storage solution that stores data in tables, which are comprised of columns (also called 'fields') and rows.

---{{0}}--
-First, let's quickly review some key concepts from the earlier sessions in this series.
-"Sequel", or "S-Q-L" (either pronunciation is fine) stands for Structured Query Language.
-SQL is a programming language used to interact with **relational databases**.

 --{{0}}--
 Relational databases consist of many different data tables.